Administering A Subcutaneous Testosterone Injection

 How To Safely Do A Subcutaneous Testosterone Injection - Step-By-Step Guide

-Step 1: Choose A Comfortable, Well-Lit Area And Ensure Cleanliness Of Your Work Surface
+Step 1: Choose A Comfortable, Well-Lit Area And Ensure the Cleanliness Of Your Work Surface

 • One ampoule of testosterone enanthate or a multiuse vial of testosterone cypionate/enanthate